-'Time' Person Of The Year For 2018: Journalists Under Attack In 'War On Truth'
+'Time' Person Of The Year For 2018: Journalists Fighting 'War On Truth'

 "Today is a sad day for Myanmar, Reuters journalists Wa Lone and Kyaw Soe Oo, and the press everywhere."

-The two journalists were sentenced to seven years in prison in September, on charges they illegally possessed official documents — which the news agency says they had neither sought nor read.
+The two journalists reporting on violence against Rohingya Muslims in Myanmar were sentenced to seven years in prison in September, on charges they illegally possessed official documents — which the news agency says they had neither sought nor read.
 Reuters editor-in-chief Stephen J. Adler noted his agency's reporters had already been in prison for nearly nine months when they were sentenced.

 "His corpse has still not been found."

-Slain Washington Post columnist Jamal Khashoggi was killed in the Saudi consulate in Istanbul as he tried to arrange paperwork for his wedding — and his fiancée, Hatice Cengiz, said her pain has not eased, because he has not been buried.
+Slain Washington Post columnist Jamal Khashoggi was killed in the Saudi consulate in Istanbul as he tried to arrange paperwork for his wedding.
+His body has not been found, and his fiancée, Hatice Cengiz, says her pain has not eased because he has not been buried.
 Last week, Senate leaders who were briefed by CIA Director Gina Haspel said they're convinced Saudi Arabia's Crown Prince Mohammed bin Salman was behind the killing.

 This is the second consecutive year Time has selected a group of people as "Person of the Year," after the 2017 winner, the #MeToo movement.

-In choosing the recipient, the magazine seeks to recognize the most influential newsmakers who also represent what was most important about a specific year — "for better or for worse," as Time's former Managing Editor Walter Isaacson wrote in 1998.
+In choosing the recipient, the magazine seeks to recognize the most influential newsmakers who also represent what was most important about a specific year — "for better or for worse," as former Time Managing Editor Walter Isaacson wrote in 1998.

 The shortlist of candidates for the 2018 award ranged from President Trump to Special Counsel Robert Mueller, and from families separated at the U.S.-Mexico border to the March for Our Lives activists against mass shootings.
 Those in the running also included Black Panther director Ryan Coogler and Christine Blasey Ford, who came forward with sexual assault allegations against then-Supreme Court nominee Brett Kavanaugh.